jaikarve/databricks-aws-e2-cft/README.md

     The following parameters only apply if you wish to utilize the [Customer-managed keys for managed services and storage](https://docs.databricks.com/security/keys/customer-managed-keys-managed-services-aws.html) feature.
 Note that you must have already created a KMS key to use this template feature:

-    * __KeyArn__: AWS KMS key ARN to encrypt and decrypt workspace notebooks in the control plane.
-Only enter a value if you use the customer managed key for notebooks.
-For more information, see https://docs.databricks.com/security/keys/customer-managed-keys-notebook-aws.html.
-    * __KeyAlias__: AWS KMS key alias.
+    * __NewKMSKeyAlias__: AWS KMS key alias for a new KMS key to be used for encrypting managed services, storage, or both.
     * __KeyUseCases__: Configures customer managed encryption keys.
 Acceptable values are MANAGED_SERVICES, STORAGE, or BOTH.
 For more information, see https://docs.databricks.com/administration-guide/account-api/new-workspace.html#step-5-configure-customer-managed-keys-optional.
     * __KeyReuseForClusterVolumes__: Only enter a value if the use case is STORAGE or BOTH.
 Acceptable values are "True" and "False."
     * __QSS3BucketName__: S3 bucket for Quick Start assets.
 Use this if you want to customize the Quick Start.
 The bucket name can include numbers, lowercase letters, uppercase letters, and hyphens, but it cannot start or end with a hyphen (-).